-- Install all the shelf clips before installing any shelves. - Start at the bottom shelf and work your way up. - Always lay the back of each shelf down on the rear clips before the front. - Lower front of gravity feed TrueTrac organizers to enable proper feed.
+- Install all the shelf clips before installing any shelves. - Start at the bottom shelf and work your way up. - Always lay the back of each shelf down on the rear clips before the front.

 - 1. Hook the shelf clips into the shelf standards.
 See fig. 1. - 2.
 Push up on the bottom of the clip.
-See fig. 2.

-NOTICE You may need to squeeze or twist the bottom of the shelf clip for proper installation.
-Position all four shelf clips equal in distance from the floor for flat shelves.

-- 3. Ensure the shelf clip is not loose or able to wiggle out of the shelf standard.
+See fig. 2. - NOTICE You may need to squeeze or twist the bottom of the shelf clip for proper installation.
+Position all four shelf clips equal in distance from the floor for flat shelves. - 3.
+Ensure the shelf clip is not loose or able to wiggle out of the shelf standard.
 See figs. 3 and 4. - 4.
 Place the shelves on the shelf clips with the cross support bars facing down.